xpcoffee/bank-schema-parser/README.md

-# parse-bank-statement
+# bank-schema-parser

-Script to parse a bank statement and produce a JSON object that conforms to [bank-schema](https://github.com/xpcoffee/bank-schema).
+Script to parse bank statement files with known structure and produce a JSON object that conforms to [bank-schema](https://github.com/xpcoffee/bank-schema).

 ## Currently supported bank statement formats

 - [FNB](https://www.fnb.co.za)
+  - `DEFAULT` - this is for the CSV statements that gets sent to you every X months or that you download from the site.
+  - `TRANSACTION_HISTORY` - this is for the CSV statements downloaded from the transaction history page.
 - [StandardBank](https://www.standardbank.co.za/)
+  - `DEFAULT` - this is for the CSV statements that gets sent to you every X months or that you download from the site.
+  - `HANDMADE` - this is for the CSV statements are hand-crafter (e.g. for backfilling purposes).

+If you need an additional format, please submit a pull-request or submit an issue.

 ## Dependencies

 - NodeJS 11 (necessary for [readline async iterator](https://nodejs.org/api/readline.html#readline_rl_symbol_asynciterator))

-## Installing
+## Installing the repo

 Clone the repo